CSC207-UofT/course-project-207-project-dream-team/Design Document.md

 designed based on Template Method Design Pattern.
 - For #46 pull request, we have refactored the Presenter class: safe delete Presenter.
 - For #55 and #58 pull requests, we used refactoring functionality to package all Java files.

+## Code Organization
+- We have splitted our classes into four packages including ApplicationBusinessRule, EnterpriseBusinessRules, Frameworks & Drivers, and InterfaceAdapters.
+These packages are divided based on clean architecture.
+The EnterpriseBusinessRules include both of the classes as entities.
+They manage the most basic data structure in our program.
+The ApplicationBusinessRule includes Filter and its subclasses.
+They impose our higher level rules on how to deal with the input to produce our output.
+The Frameworks & Drivers classes include Userdata, UserInterface, and WebParse.
+They handle the outer layer of the program that interacts in some way with either the user or the web.
+The Interface Adapters translate the computer results to what the user can view and oversee the flow of the program.
+These roles are taken by the Controller

 ## Functionality
 - When someone starts our program, the Controller class will call the user interface.
 On the User Interface, our program